Why Sitting on the Floor (and Getting Back Up) Is One of the Best Things You Can Do for Your Body

 Have you noticed how much effort it takes to get up from the floor?
 That’s because sitting and standing from the floor activates your leg muscles, glutes, and core.
 These muscles are crucial for maintaining your independence and preventing falls as you age.

 When you spend more time on the floor, you naturally challenge and strengthen these muscle groups—helping you stay strong and capable in the long run.
+These are the muscles that help you get off the floor with ease—an ability that research connects with longer life and greater independence as we age.

 3. Encourages Better Posture